cardillan/mindcode/doc/syntax/SYNTAX-1-VARIABLES.markdown

 * [`noinit`](#noinit-modifier)
 * [`volatile`](#volatile-modifier)

-All exported variables are implicitly `volatile`, so the `volatile` modifier is superfluous, but can be used for better clarity.
+All exported variables are implicitly `volatile`, so this modifier has no effect on `export` variables, but can be used for better clarity.
 The only difference between `export` and `volatile` is that `volatile` variables aren't imported to modules which require the current module.

 > [!NOTE]
 > Element names of an exported array are part of the module contract, and therefore cannot be changed by the optimizer.
 To use a lookup implementation of an exported array, the lookup type must be specified explicitly using the `mlog` modifier.